ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

 Ezra Bible App is currently on a bi-monthly release schedule.
-The next release [1.2]({{ site.github.repository_url }}/projects/8) is planned for August 2021.
+The next release [1.3]({{ site.github.repository_url }}/projects/9) is planned for October 2021.
 Here are some of the most noteworthy upcoming features:

-* Enhanced module install assistant
-* Various small enhancements and bugfixes
+* TBD (Release planning ongoing)

 <a name="installation"></a>